 Step 3: Pay Your Credit Card Bill on Time – Every Month

-According to credit reporting agency Experian, paying your credit card bill on time is the best way to build a good credit score.
+Paying your credit card bill on time is the best way to build a good credit score, according to Experian.

 Ideally, you’ll also want to pay your bill in full each month to avoid paying interest.
 That’s because, with secured cards and beginner credit cards especially, interest rates can be quite high – as much as 24.9%.
 That means carrying a $1,000 balance for a year might cost you upwards of $250 in interest.